Horner site

-The Horner site, also known as the Creek site and Horner's Corner site, and designated by the Smithsonian trinomial 48PA29, is an important archaeological site near Cody, Wyoming.
+The Horner Site, also known as the Creek Site and Horner's Corner Site, and designated by the Smithsonian trinomial 48PA29, is an important archaeological site near Cody, Wyoming, United States.
 It is the type site for the Cody complex.
 It was declared a National Historic Landmark in 1961.

 Setting

-The Horner site is located in the foothills of the Absaroka Range, on a terrace of land overlooking the confluence of Sage Creek and the Shoshone River, east of the town of Cody.
+The Horner Site is located in the foothills of the Absaroka Range, on a terrace of land overlooking the confluence of Sage Creek and the Shoshone River, east of the town of Cody.
 The terrace is relatively flat, and has historically seen some cultivation.
 The area of archaeological interest has not been cultivated since its discovery.
 The site is on the western edge of the Bighorn Basin, an area believed to have a substantial prehistoric buffalo population.